DanielEduardoBarba/coffee-shop-menu-example/README.md

-Coffee shop menua example written in React and HTML/CSS [See the DEMO](https://coffee-shop-menu-example.web.app/")
+Coffee shop menu example written in React and HTML/CSS [See the DEMO](https://coffee-shop-menu-example.web.app/")